Blood Pressure Cuff Size Chart: NIBP Cuff Selection Guide (2026)

 How do I know if my blood pressure cuff is the right size?

 Measure your mid-upper-arm circumference with a tape measure.
 Match the measurement to the size chart in this guide.
-The artery marker on the cuff should align with your brachial artery, and you should be able to slip two fingers under the wrapped cuff.
+The artery marker on the cuff should align with your brachial artery, and you should be able to slip one finger under the wrapped cuff.
 If your measurement falls between two sizes, choose the larger one.

 Can I use the same NIBP cuff on multiple patients?

 Reusable cuffs can be shared between patients if cleaned and disinfected per the manufacturer's instructions for use (IFU) and your facility's infection-control policy.
-For contact isolation or high-risk scenarios, use a disposable cuff instead.
+For contact isolation, OR, NICU, or high-risk scenarios, use a disposable cuff instead — surveillance studies have documented up to 69.1% bacterial contamination on shared reusable cuffs.

 What happens if I use a blood pressure cuff that is too small?